Jill Stein launches 2024 bid as Green Party candidate

 She has promoted early support of the progressive platform, including a Green New Deal, the sweeping environmental reform agenda favored by climate activists.
 Her newest campaign slogan, as it appears on her social media accounts, is “People.
 Planet.
 Peace.”

-The 73-year-old liberal doctor and environmental advocate joins a chorus of outsiders competing for the Oval Office as discontent with President Biden reaches new levels a year from Election Day.
+The 73-year-old doctor and environmental advocate joins a chorus of outsiders competing for the Oval Office as discontent with Biden reaches new levels a year from Election Day.

 In addition to West, fellow progressives Marianne Williamson and Cenk Uygur have launched long-shot bids, as well as independent Robert F. Kennedy Jr. and Rep. Dean Phillips (D-Minn.), who is running against Biden as a Democrat.